PGS62/JuliaExcel.jl/README.md

 # JuliaExcel

 Call Julia functions from Microsoft Excel worksheets and from VBA.
+Compatible with Excel's dynamic array functions.

 ## Contents
 [Installation](#installation)